Gadave/BinaryQRScanner/README.md

 # BinaryQRScanner

 BinaryQRScanner is a SwiftUI framework that allows you to scan QR codes.
 The purpose of the framework was the idea of working with binary data.
 You can encode, compress and put information into a QR Code yourself.
-BinaryQRScanner allows you to scan such QR codes and get binary data that you can work with, you can also use BinaryQRScanner to work with String type data.
+With BinaryQRScanner, you can easily scan such QR codes and retrieve the binary data for further processing.
+It also supports working with String type data.

 ## Installation with Swift Package Manager

-Simply import the project using the link:
+To integrate BinaryQRScanner into your project, follow these steps:

+Open your project in Xcode.
+Go to File > Swift Packages > Add Package Dependency.
+Enter the repository URL: https://github.com/Gadave/BinaryQRScanner.
+Follow the prompts to complete the integration.

 ```
 https://github.com/Gadave/BinaryQRScanner
 ```